 Ownership Percentages

-The ownership percentages can be equal or they can be unequal.
+The ownership percentages can be equal, or they can be unequal.

-For example, if there are two members of an LLC and one LLC member owns 60% of the LLC and the other member owns 40%, then the first member would be entitled to 60% of the profits and losses of the LLC and the second member would be entitled to 40%.
+For example, if there are two members of an LLC and one LLC member owns 60% of the LLC and the other member owns 40%, then the first member would be entitled to 60% of the profits and losses of the LLC, and the second member would be entitled to 40%.

 FAQs

-What is the Minimum Amount of Members?
+What is the Minimum Number of Members an LLC Can Have?

-Can a Member Be an Entity?
+Can an LLC Member Be an Entity?

-How Do you Split Ownership of an LLC?
+How Do You Split Ownership of an LLC?